Jake Marisnick Player Props: Tigers vs. Athletics

-Jake Marisnick -- with a slugging percentage of .500 in his past 10 games, including two extra-base hits -- will be in action for the Detroit Tigers versus the Oakland Athletics, with Austin Pruitt on the hill, on July 5 at 6:40 PM ET.
+The Detroit Tigers, including Jake Marisnick and his .476 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Hogan Harris and the Oakland Athletics at Comerica Park, Thursday at 1:10 PM ET.

-In his most recent game, he racked up four RBI (going 1-for-4 with a home run) against the Rockies.
+In his last game he had a hitless showing (0-for-2 with an RBI) against the Athletics.

 Jake Marisnick Game Info & Props vs. the Athletics